Celso Grebogi

 Celso Grebogi (born 1947) is a Brazilian theoretical physicist who works in the area of chaos theory.
 He is one among the pioneers in the nonlinear and complex systems and chaos theory.
 Currently he works at the University of Aberdeen as the "Sixth Century Chair in Nonlinear and Complex Systems".
 He has done extensive research in the field of plasma physics before his work on the theory of dynamical systems.
 He and his colleagues (Edward Ott and James A. Yorke) have shown with a numerical example that one can convert a chaotic attractor to any one of numerous possible attracting time-periodic motions by making only small time-dependent perturbations of an available system parameter.
 This article is considered as one among the classic works in the control theory of chaos and their control method is known as the OGY method.

 He was listed in the 2016 Thomson Reuters Citation Laureates.

+He taught at the Institute of Physics of the University of São Paulo and at the Pontifical Catholic University of Rio de Janeiro.